ncaidin/documentation/OAIcharter.md

 1.  **Mission of the OpenAPI Initiative**\
     \
-    The OpenAPI Initiative ("OAI") provides an open source, technical community, within which industry participants may easily contribute to building a vendor-neutral, portable and an open specification for providing technical metadata for APIs -- such as the "OpenAPI Specification" (OAS) - and supporting tooling for validating the integrity of the specification or instantiations of it.
+    The OpenAPI Initiative ("OAI") provides an open source, technical community, within which industry participants may easily contribute to building a vendor-neutral, portable and an open specification for providing technical metadata for APIs -- such as the "OpenAPI Specification" (collectively, "Specifications") - and supporting tooling for validating the integrity of the specification or instantiations of it.
 The OAI is as such not intended to be a destination for community/consumer-focused tooling outside of the specification itself.

 2.  **Membership**.